plakak/easy-vuex-modules/README.md

 ### mapState
+But if you'd like to follow string pattern that mapState allows when no namespaces are used - easy-vuex-modules allows just that.
-Handling of the `mapState` via native vuex function is very dencent.
-One doesn't rely on strings so that's always an added benefit.
-But if someone would like to follow string pattern that `mapState` allows when no namespaces are used - `easy-vuex-modules` allows just that.
+Handling of the `mapState` via native vVex function is very dencent.
+You don't rely on strings and that's the benefit.
+But if you'd like to follow string pattern that `mapState` allows when no namespaces are used - `easy-vuex-modules` allows just that.
 #### Before:
 ```
     ...mapState({